-- mania starts suddenly and lasts between two weeks and four or five months • depressive episodes can last longer – sometimes for several months.
+- Mania starts suddenly and lasts between two weeks and four or five months

-It’s also common to have stable or neutral periods in between episodes.
-This doesn’t mean that you have no emotions during this time – just that you’re not currently experiencing mania, hypomania or depression, or that you’re managing your symptoms effectively.
+It is also common to have stable or neutral periods in between episodes.
+This does not mean that you have no emotions during this time – just that you are not currently experiencing mania, hypomania or depression, or that you are managing your symptoms effectively.
 You might find you feel stable for years in between episodes, although for some people periods of stability can be much shorter.

 You may be told your bipolar is rapid cycling if you have experienced four or more episodes of mania or hypomania followed by depression within a year.
 This might mean you feel stable for a few weeks between episodes, or that your mood can change as quickly as within the same day, or even the same hour.